InterWorks-Public/Date-Engineering-Documentation-Guide/04_DB_Architecture/Schema_Definitions.md

 | **analytics** | Processed and cleaned data | Reporting & BI |
 | **core** | Main operational tables | Production data transactions |

 > **Each schema serves a specific function** to support ETL processes and system architecture.
+Make sure to be thorough here, but don't clutter it.
+If you need to break it out into separate files, do so.

 ---